jupyter-xeus/xeus/README.md

 ## Introduction

-`xeus` is a library meant for easing Jupyter Kernel implementation.
+`xeus` is a library meant to facilitate the implementation of kernels for Jupyter.
 It takes the burden of implementing the Jupyter Kernel protocol so developers can focus on implementing the interpreter part of the Kernel.

-## Building and installation
+## Manual Building and installation

 `xeus` depends on the following libraries: